imnd/tachyon/README.md

     - Active Record with foreign keys support and special kind of models for sub-queries, which interacts with the database using the Bridge pattern via a DBAL.
 Related records can be extracted by "greedy" (by one request) or "lazy" way;
     - Data Mapper.
 - 2 types of simplest (file system) caching for DB and http requests;
-- protection against CSRF and SQL injection;
+- protection against XSS, CSRF assaults and SQL injections;
 - very simple i18n;
 - view layout (vanilla PHP and XSLT).